wallacebrf/Synology-to-TrueNAS/README.md

 This app requires gluetun to be operational as we are tunneling all of sick chill's web traffic through the gluetun app to ensure it uses our VPN tunnel.

-To acheive this, the key line is `network_mode: "container:gluetun"` making all of this containers traffic flow through the GlueTun container.
-In addtion, the normal `ports:` lines are NOT needed.
+To achieve this, the key line is `network_mode: "container:gluetun"` making all of this containers traffic flow through the GlueTun container.
+In addition, the normal `ports:` lines are NOT needed.
 Instead we need to edit/revise the gluetun docker compose stack file with the added line of `- 8081:8081/tcp`.

 <div id="nginx_reverse_proxy"></div>